silanluetan40882407/FHEPrivateFootball/README.md

 # zama - Private Football 1X2 (FHEVM demo)

 This project demonstrates a privacy-preserving Football 1X2 betting flow on EVM-compatible chains using the FHEVM approach.
-The smart contract is under `contracts/`, and the frontend follows the structure of `fhe-rock-paper-scissors`.
+The smart contract is under `contracts/`.

 Note: The cryptographic logic here is a simplified demo and not production secure.
 It exists to show end-to-end workflow and frontend/contract integration.